-When I was 10-years old, I overheard a family member tell someone that she thought I was cute, not pretty, just cute.
-I was taking a nap on the couch, and woke up in time to hear her conversation.
+When I was 10-years old, I overheard a family member tell someone that she thought I was cute, not pretty, not beautiful, just cute.
+I was taking a nap on the couch and woke up in time to hear her conversation.
 It damaged me.
-I pretended like I was sleep, but turned around to hide the teardrops falling from my eyes.
+I pretended like I was asleep, but turned around to hide the teardrops falling from my eyes.

 For years, I looked at myself as just cute, not pretty, not beautiful, but cute.
 In reality, I questioned why others didn’t view me as I viewed myself.
 I loved my skin color.
 I am amber brown, a combination of my mother’s fair skin and my father’s rich dark skin.
 I have beautiful full lips, big brown eyes, as bright as the sun and a button nose.
 I have a small gap in my teeth, which adds to my beautiful imperfections.
 My hair is cotton soft and was never really able to grow very long (it has a mind of its own).
 I loved who I saw looking back at me when I looked in the mirror, but to others, I guess I wasn’t good enough.